Wednesday, November 20, 2019

 - 9 am Briefing “DESIGN AFFAIRS-OO1” Prize

 - 12:30-2pm Picnic at the race village, on the beach in Saint Jean

-- 7pm: Opening ceremony at NIKKI BEACH will all sponsors
+- 7pm Opening ceremony at PEARL BEACH with all sponsors

 - Announcement of “DESIGN AFFAIRS-OO1” Prize winners